-Students will learn to administer intramuscular, intradermal, subcutaneous injections, and venipunctures.
+The student will learn to instruct and prepare patients for EKG's.
+Students will perform vital signs including pulse, respirations, blood pressure, and pulse oximetry.
+Students will learn to administer intramuscular, intradermal, subcutaneous injections, and to perform capillary punctures and venipunctures.
 Students will learn the necessary steps in the processes and be expected to pass hands on testing in all skills at the conclusion of the course.
 Students and patient safety will be areas of concentration as well as professionalism and patient satisfaction.
+Upon completion of this course, students will obtain CPR certification.

-MEDICAL OFFICE PROCEDURES MA:111
+Medical Office Procedures MA:111

 Students will learn the basics of daily activities in a medical office.
 This course will highlight various roles, define patient and provider interactions, and explain working with patient medical records and appropriate documentation for reimbursement.
 Students will work on resume building and developing an understanding of the positive work attitudes that contribute to work ethic and professionalism.
 Students will discuss interpersonal communication as it relates to the medical setting and methods used in the healthcare setting to maintain compliance.
-Common abbreviations and Electronic Health Records will be introduced.
-Proper keyboarding techniques will be implemented to develop speed and accuracy in medical typing.
+Common medical abbreviations and Electronic Health Records will be introduced.